AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/imaging-faq.md

 ### About Device Pixel Ratio (dpr) optimization {#dpr}

-Device pixel ratio (DPR) &ndash; also known as CSS pixel ratio &ndash; is the relation between a device’s physical pixels and logical pixels.
+Device Pixel Ratio (DPR) &ndash; also known as CSS pixel ratio &ndash; is the relation between a device’s physical pixels and logical pixels.
 Especially with the advent of retina screens, the pixel resolution of modern mobile devices is growing at a fast rate.

 Enabling Device Pixel Ratio optimization renders the image at the native resolution of the screen which makes it appear crisp.